 The distinction between a research peptide and a medicine is not a matter of degree, it is categorical.
 A research-grade peptide is a laboratory tool.
 A medicine is a regulated product prescribed by a clinician with regard to the patient's complete health picture.
 There is no legal path to use one as a substitute for the other.

 You can read about retatrutide's mechanism of action in depth on the science page, and about NorexBio's testing and certification pipeline on the quality page.
 For a technical comparison of retatrutide and semaglutide as research compounds, see Retatrutide vs Semaglutide.
+To see which compounds NorexBio supplies, start with the peptide category.

 What you should do